-Per RCW 1.16.050 and RCW 28B.10.039, College employees and students are entitled to unpaid holidays or absences as described in this policy.
+Per RCW 1.16.050 as modified by SSB 5173 and SSB 5166, College employees and students are entitled to unpaid holidays or absences as described in this policy.
 Additionally, some employees may be entitled to paid state legal holidays if such holidays occur during the term of their employment and the employees are entitled to pay for such days under the terms of the applicable collective bargaining agreements, policies, or contracts.

 State Legal Holidays

 Green River College recognizes the following legal holidays in accordance with RCW 1.16.050:

 - Martin Luther King, Jr. Day (third Monday of January)

 - President’s Day (third Monday of February)